What happens once I’ve applied?

 If you’re a New Zealand or Australian citizen or a Permanent Resident then you can apply for a student loan and/or allowance via Studylink.
 Your Course Advisor will be able to help you with your application and answer any questions you might have.

-Code of Practice for Domestic Students
+Code of Practice for All Students

 NZST operates under the strict NZQA student fee protection policy as required by the New Zealand Government.
 Student fees are protected in the unlikely event that NZST is unable to deliver a student’s tuition.